Configure AWS Route53 Health Checks

 • Latency measurement (measureLatency)

-• Health check inversion (invertHealthcheck)
+• Health check inversion for negative logic (invertHealthcheck)

 • Disabling checks without deletion (disabled)